NirantK/awesome-project-ideas/README.md

-# Deep Learning Project Ideas
+# Awesome Deep Learning Project Ideas
-A list of practical Deep Learning projects
+Mega list of practical Deep Learning projects

 These projects are divided in multiple categories, same problem may appear in more than one categories.